 I use both these tools at my digital marketing agency on a daily basis and if you have the budget, I’d suggest you do the same.

-But what if you had the budget for just one all-purpose SEO tool?
+But what if you had the budget for just one comprehensive SEO tool?

 Let’s face it: these tools aren’t cheap.
 An investment in both these tools would set you back almost $200 a month.
 And that’s assuming you’re signing up for the most basic plan.